Virtual machine hardware versions

 • Some virtual machine operations are greyed out and unavailable.

-• You experience unexpected behavior in a guest operating system.
+• Unexpected behavior in a guest operating system.

 • Guest OS may report backing storage as a hard disk as opposed to a solid state drive.